usarscotus/united-states-code/README.md

 This repository contains the raw United States Code XML files along with a lightweight static website that renders the material in a reader-friendly format for the United States of America Roblox (USAR) community.
-The website is designed to run on GitHub Pages (via the `docs/` directory) and mirrors the structured browsing experience of Cornell Law's legal information pages.
+The website is designed to run on GitHub Pages from the repository root and mirrors the structured browsing experience of Cornell Law's legal information pages.

 ## Getting started